-The Director/Nominated Supervisor will arrange a meeting with the parents/guardian as soon as the Service has been advised of the diagnosed health care need, allergy or medical condition.
+The Approved Provider/Nominated Supervisor will arrange a meeting with the parents/guardian as soon as the Service has been advised of the diagnosed health care need, allergy or medical condition.
 During this meeting a risk minimisation plan will be developed in consultation with the parent/guardian to ensure:

 - 1. That the risks relating to the child's specific health care need, allergy or relevant medical condition are assessed and minimised. - 2.
 That practices and procedures in relation to the safe handling, preparation and consumption and service of food are developed and implemented. - 3.
 That the parents/families are notified of any known allergens that pose a risk to a child and strategies for minimising the risk are developed and implemented. - 4.
-Staff members and volunteers can identify the child, the child's medical management plan and the location of the child's medication are developed and implemented. - 5.
+Practices are developed and implemented to ensure that all staff members and volunteers can identify the child, the child's medical management plan and the location of the child's medication. - 5.
 That the child does not attend the Service without medication prescribed by the child's medical practitioner in relation to the child's specific health need, allergy or relevant medical condition. - 6.
-Plan(s) in conjunction with parents/guardians will be reviewed at least annually and/or will be revised with each change in the Medical Management Plan. - 7.
-All relevant information pertaining to the child's health and medical condition is communicated to parents at the end of each day. - 8.
-Any special activities taking place such as celebrations, sporting events and excursions so plans of safe inclusion can be made. - 9.
+Risk minimisation plan(s) are reviewed at least annually and/or revised with each change in the medical management plan in conjunction with parents/guardians

+- 7. All relevant information pertaining to the child's health and medical condition is communicated to parents at the end of each day by educators. - 8.
+Parents are notified by educators in advance of any special activities taking place such as celebrations, sporting events or excursions so plans of safe inclusion can be developed. - 9.
 Appropriate hygiene practices are followed when managing medical conditions in line with the Control of Infectious Diseases Policy.